 Imagine shipping 6,000 orders in a single day.

-OK, we just said that to scare you, but one of our customers did it and lived to tell the tale.
-In fact, they are quite proud of it.
+OK, we just said that to scare you, but one of our customers actually did just that…and lived to tell the tale.
+And as you might imagine, they’re quite proud of it.

 Oh my, that’s a lot to ship.